Evaluating Overfit and Underfit in Models of Network Community Structure: Introduction

 Despite great interest, however, there have been relatively few broad comparative studies or systematic evaluations of different methods in practical settings~\cite{hric:darst:fortunato:2014,le2015estimating,kawamoto2016comparative} and little is known about the degree to which different methods perform well on different classes of networks in practice.
 As a result, it is unclear which community detection algorithm should be applied to which kind of data or for which kind of downstream task, or how to decide which results are more or less useful when different algorithms produce different results on the same input~\cite{fortunato:hric:2016}.

 This situation is worsened by two recently proved theorems for community detection~\cite{peel2017ground}.
 The No Free Lunch (NFL) theorem for community detection implies that no method can be optimal on all inputs, and hence every method must make a tradeoff between better performance on some kinds of inputs for worse performance on others.
-For example, an algorithm must choose a number of communities $k$ to describe a given network, and the way it makes this decision embodies an implicit tradeoff that could lead to overfitting on some and underfitting on other networks.
+For example, an algorithm must choose a number of communities $k$ to describe a given network, and the way it makes this decision embodies an implicit tradeoff that could lead to overfitting (finding too many clusters) on some networks and underfitting (finding too few or the wrong clusters) on others.

 The ``no ground truth'' theorem states that there is no bijection between network structure and ``ground truth'' communities, which implies that no algorithm can always recover the correct ground truth on every network~\cite{peel2017ground}, even probabilistically.
 Together, these theorems have broad implications for measuring the efficacy of community detection algorithms.
 In the most popular evaluation scheme, a partition defined by node metadata or node labels is treated as if it were ``ground truth'', e.g., ethnicity in a high-school social network or cellular function in a protein interaction network, and accuracy on its recovery is compared across algorithms.
 However, the NFL and ``no ground truth'' theorems imply that such comparisons are misleading at best, as performance differences are confounded by implicit algorithmic tradeoffs across inputs~\cite{peel2017ground}.
 Hence, relatively little is known about how over- and under-fitting behavior varies by algorithm and input, past evaluations offer little general guidance, and a new approach to evaluating and comparing community detection algorithms is needed.